Mango Iced Tea

 Ready mango iced tea.

 Fill 4 tall serving glasses with ice cubes.
-Pour the tea over the ice, garnish with mint leaves and serve immediately.
+Pour the tea over the ice, garnish with a sprig of mint leaves, and serve immediately.

 Mango tea poured over ice in a glass.